pentool/mvs-wall/README.md

 This shader creates various wall-like structures.
 It has three modes to create walls, lines, or points.
 You can adjust the model box X/Y/Z size to limit the respective axis size to create longer, wider, narrower, or taller structures.

-You can use this shader in Voxel Shader Mode as well, which allows you to modify the paramters and adjust the model cage in realtime.
+You can use this shader in Voxel Shader Mode as well, which allows you to modify the parameters and adjust the model cage in realtime.

 To install, download "mvs-wall.txt" and place it into your "MagicaVoxel > shader > custom" folder.